Reichelsheim (Odenwald): Coat of arms

-The community’s arms might heraldically be described thus: Gules on a mount Or three oaks Or, in between also two oak saplings Or, above them three mullets of six argent, the sinister and dexter slightly lower.
+The community’s arms is described with the following blazon: Gules on a mount Or three oaks Or, in between also two oak saplings Or, above them three mullets of six Argent, the sinister and dexter slightly lower.

 Culture and sightseeing

 Fairytale and Saga Days

 Since 1995, yearly on the last weekend in October, the Reichelsheimer Märchen- und Sagentage are held, during which the Wildweibchenpreis (or “Wild Woman Prize”, this “wild woman” being a character in German legend) is awarded.
 Many mediaeval sets and costumes are on show to admire.

 Regional museum

 This is housed in the former town hall, Germany’s oldest timber-frame town hall with the stud bracing called a Mannform in German.
 Exhibition highlights are mining, typical handicrafts such as gingerbread baking, Gäulchesmacher (woodcarvers who carve horses), shakemakers and shoemakers along with village school life of yore and the old Reinheim-Reichelsheim railway.